vpinball/libdmdutil/README.md

 Brightness = -1
 # Set to 1 to permantenly store the overwritten settings above in ZeDMD internally.
 SaveSettings = 0
+# ZeDMD WiFi enabled?
+This will disable COM port communication
+WifiEnabled = 0
+# ZeDMD WiFi IP address, you must fill this in for WiFi to work
+WifiIP =
+# ZeDMD Wifi Port number, you can leave this empty and it will default to 3333
+WifiPort =

 [Pixelcade]
 # Set to 1 if Pixelcade is attached